 Welcome!
-Whether you've just moved to Sylva, are just visiting, or have lived here your entire life, we're glad you're here and welcome you to join us in ministry.
+Whether you've just moved to Sylva, are just visiting, or have lived here your entire life, we're glad you're here and welcome you to join us as we seek to know and follow Jesus Christ.

 This page has some basic information about our life together.
-Scroll down to read more, and give us a call or drop by the church if we can answer any other questions for you.
+Scroll down to read more.
+Better yet, give us a call or drop by the church to get to know us in person.

 Childcare is available from 9:45-12:15 on Sunday mornings.
 We have a nursery for ages newborn-2 and a preschool room for ages 2-3.
 Both are located down the hallway to the left of the Fellowship Hall.